spherical-sound-society/ONO-SENDAI/ONO_1.3F/readme.txt

 https://www.youtube.com/watch?v=kR2fTEXEgVw

-1.3F is still a bit glitchy.
+1.3F is still a bit glitchy (using start/stop key does crash) but it has a lot of new tricks and the coarse pot is playable.
 It´s oriented to the hacky tribe.
-A more stable version will appear soon
+A more stable version with the corrected bug and more features will appear soon